ThunderE75/thundere75.github.io/content/posts/Remove_Ubuntu_Snap.md

 date = '2025-09-30T23:58:18+05:30'
 title = 'Remove Ubuntu Snap'
 tags= ['linux', 'guide']
+description = 'Step-by-step guide to remove Snap from Ubuntu safely and switch to apt/Flatpak.'
 +++
 This guide shows you how to remove snap packages from an Ubuntu System
 > Remember to install a browser before removing snaps on a Ubuntu System.